Konloch/LWJGL-Audio-Example/README.md

 ## Technical Notes
 + For 3D audio to work the sounds must be in MONO format.

+### SoundBank Explanation
++ For grouped sounds, make them start with the same name, then append _numerical-index to the end, so *WALK_1, WALK_2*
++ The SoundBank is separated into **Name, Path, Volume, Roll-Off, Reference-Distance, Max-Distance**

 ## Sample Audio Credits
 + https://freesound.org/people/Yoyodaman234/